gytdau/website/_posts/2023-07-14-Consumer-surplus.md

 ---
 layout: post
-title: "My Life in the Great Future of Consumer Surplus"
+title: "My life in the great future of consumer surplus"
 ---

 It has been three years since GPT3 was released in June 2020, and now the future has arrived.
 I wanted to take a moment to scan my surroundings and see how much of the shiny future stuff has seeped into my environment.